 ART.
 3. Persons liable to tax.-Every citizen of the United States, wherever resident, is liable to the tax.
 It makes no difference that he may own no assets within the United States and may receive no income from sources within the United States.
 Every resident alien individual is liable to the tax, even though his income is wholly from sources outside the United States.
 Every nonresident alien individual is liable to the tax on his income from sources within the United States.
-See section 213 (c) of the statute and articles 91-93.
+See section 213(c) and articles 91-93.
 Estates and trusts are also subject to the tax.
-See section 219 of the statute and articles 341-346.
+See section 219 and articles 341-347.

 ART.
 4. Who is a citizen.-Every person born in the United States subject to its jurisdiction, or naturalized in the United States, is a citizen.
-When any naturalized citizen has left the United States and resided for two years in the foreign country from which he came, or for five years in any other foreign country, he is presumed to have lost his American citizenship; but this presumption does not apply to residence abroad while the United States is at war.
-An Italian who has come to the United States and filed his declaration of intention of becoming a citizen, but who has not yet received his final citizenship papers, is an alien.
-A Swede who, after having come to the United States and become naturalized here, returned to Sweden and resided there for two years prior to April 6, 1917, is presumed to be once more an alien.
-On the other hand, an individual born in the United States of citizen or resident alien parents, who has long since moved to a foreign country and established a domicile there, but who has never been naturalized therein or taken an oath of allegiance thereto, is still a citizen of the United States.
-For the difference between resident alien individuals and nonresident alien individuals see articles 312-315.
+When any naturalized citizen has left the United States and resided for two years in the foreign country from which he came, or for five years in any other foreign country, it is presumed that he has ceased to be an American citizen; but this presumption does not apply to residence abroad while the United States is at war.
+For example, a Swede who, after having come to the United States and become naturalized here, returned to Sweden and resided there for two years prior to April 6, 1917, is presumed to be once more an alien.
+On the other hand, an individual born in the United States subject to its jurisdiction, of either citizen or alien parents, who has long since moved to a foreign country and established a domicile there, but who has never been naturalized in or taken an oath of allegiance to that or any other foreign country, is still a citizen of the United States.
+A foreigner who has come to the United States and filed his declaration of intention of becoming a citizen, but who has not yet received his final citizenship papers, is an alien.
+For the distinction between resident alien individuals and nonresident alien individuals see articles 312-315.